AMLResearchProject/ALL-Detection-System-For-Oculus-Rift/CNN/README.md

 If you haven't already installed Anaconda and set up your conda env and Tensorflow installation, please follow our [Anaconda installation guide](https://github.com/AMLResearchProject/ALL-Detection-System-2020/blob/master/Documentation/Anaconda.md "Anaconda installation guide").

+## Setup.sh

-All other requirements should be included in **Setup.sh** you can run this file on Linux or Mac by navigating to the **CNN** directory in terminal and using the command below:
+All other requirements are included in **Setup.sh**.
+You can run this file on machine by navigating to the **CNN** directory in terminal and using the command below:

 ```
 sh Setup.sh
 ```

+## Windows Installation Issue(s)

+If you're working on a Windows 10 machine and facing some issues, please follow our [Windows Issues guide](https://github.com/AMLResearchProject/ALL-Detection-System-2020/blob/master/Documentation/Windows.md "Windows Issues guide").
+In case your issue is not mentioned and you're able to solve it, do create a pull request mentioning the same in the aforementioned file.

+## AutoRun Scripts

+If you would like to replicate the exact scenarios we tested in or simply like to put the entire process in AutoRun, please follow our [AutoRun guide](https://github.com/AMLResearchProject/ALL-Detection-System-2020/blob/master/Documentation/AutoRun.md "AutoRun guide").

 &nbsp;